“Fulfill my joy by being like-minded, having the same love, being of one accord, of one mind.”

 When we at the end of the twentieth century talk about love, we are in danger of reading our cultural view of love back into the Bible.
 Love is more than maudlin sentiment.
 Sometimes we love the best when our love is tough when we do the right thing for a person.
 Sloppy love with no norms is not biblical love.

 The expressions of our love may change.
 A good parent shows pleasure at the accomplishment of the child.
 When a parent is pleased, he or she needs to show it.
 When a child steps out of line, not to discipline is to hurt the child.
-The most loving thing we can do for the child in that situation is to discipline.
+One of the most loving things we can do for the child in that situation is to discipline.
 Our love for other believers may have several looks.

 The word “same” means selfsame.
 Love should be mutual.
 If it is mutual, there is a much higher likelihood that harmony will exist between people or groups.
 If we try to discredit someone, a breakdown in mutual love has developed.
 The momentum of the cycle of mutually operating on the best norms for each other has cracked.
 If one breaks out of this cycle, then the other may be tempted to break out and penalize the first one for the hurt incited.